 Pacific halibut have seen large changes in average weight-at-age and high variability in recruitment, which have changed the stock dynamics considerably.
-Figure 2 shows the dynamic unfished spawning biomass, the current spawning biomass, and the RSB since 1993, as estimated in the 2023 stock assessment for Pacific halibut (IPHC-2024-SA-01).
-Dynamic unfished spawning biomass is lower than the late 1990's because weight-at-age has decreased considerably, and dynamic unfished spawning biomass has decreased in recent years because of a recent period of low recruitment.
-The current spawning biomass trajectory (with fishing) has been stable in recent years, resulting in an increasing RSB.
-Therefore, the Pacific halibut stock is likely to be above the Blim (20%), Btrigger (30%), and Bthresh (36%) reference points.
+Figure 2 shows the dynamic unfished spawning biomass, the current spawning biomass, and the relative spawning biomass (RSB) since 1993, as estimated in the 2023 stock assessment for Pacific halibut (IPHC-2024-SA-01).
+Estimated dynamic unfished spawning biomass is currently lower than in the late 1990's because weight-at-age has decreased considerably, and because of a recent period of low recruitment.
+The current estimated spawning biomass trajectory (with fishing) has been stable in recent years, resulting in an increasing RSB and an estimated 2024 stock status of 42%.
+Therefore, the Pacific halibut stock is likely to be above the RSB{lim} (20%), RSB{trigger} (30%), and RSB{thresh} (36%) reference points.

 However, the coastwide FISS O32 WPUE and coastwide commercial WPUE has been declining in recent years (Figure 3), causing concern about the absolute stock size and fishery catchrates.
-The coastwide FISS index of O32 WPUE was at its lowest value observed in the timeseries, declining by 3% from 2022 to 2023 and coastwide commercial WPUE was also at its lowest value in the recent time-series, declining by 10% from the 2022 to 2023 (and likely more as additional logbook information is obtained).
-In contrast, the stock assessment for 2023 estimates current stock status (42%, Figure 2) above reference levels and a high probability of further decline in spawning biomass at the reference fishing intensity (SPR=43%).
-The reference coastwide TCEY of 48.9 Mlbs was projected to result in a greater than 70% chance that the spawning biomass in any of the next three years would be less than the spawning biomass in 2023.
-The long-term average RSB when fishing consistently at an SPR of 43% is estimated to be near 38%.
+The coastwide FISS index of O32 WPUE was at its lowest value observed in the timeseries, declining by 3% from 2022 to 2023 and coastwide commercial WPUE was also at its lowest value in the recent time-series, declining by 10% from the 2022 to 2023 (and likely more as additional logbook information has been obtained).
+The stock assessment for 2023 also estimated a high probability of further decline in spawning biomass at the reference fishing intensity (SPR=43%).

 Figure 2.
-Dynamic unfished spawning biomass (black line) and current spawning biomass (blue line) from the 2023 stock assessment (left) and dynamic relative spawning biomass (right) with an approximate 95% credible interval in light blue and the control rule limit ( $B{20\%}$ ) and trigger ( $B{30\%}$ ) in red.
+Dynamic unfished spawning biomass (black line) and current spawning biomass (blue line) from the 2023 stock assessment (left) and dynamic relative spawning biomass (right) with an approximate 95% credible interval in light blue and the control rule limit ($B{20\%}$) and trigger ($B{30\%}$) in red.
 Figures from IPHC-2024-SA-01.
+Management decisions in 2024 were based on these results.

 Figure 3.
-The coastwide FISS O32 WPUE index (left) and coastwide commercial WPUE (right) showing the percent change in the last year (from IPHC-2024-SA-02).
-Based on past calculations, additional logbooks collected in 2024 will likely further reduce the decline in commercial WPUE to -12%.
+The coastwide FISS O32 WPUE index (left) and coastwide commercial WPUE (right) through 2023 showing the percent change in the last year (from IPHC-2024-SA-02).
+Based on past calculations, additional logbooks collected in 2024 will likely further reduce the decline in commercial WPUE.